Make Defensible Go/No‑Go Decisions Before Design or Capital Commitment

 UPL1FT focuses this work on:

-testing demand against real market behavior, not generic benchmarks
+Testing demand against real market behavior

-identifying realistic capital sources and funding pathways early
+Identifying capital sources and funding pathways early

-aligning project goals with funding criteria without undermining viability
+Aligning project structure with funding criteria

-stress-testing scenarios for escalation, absorption, and delivery risk
+Stress testing scenarios for escalation, absorption, and delivery risk

 -